Case Study

 • Content changes during active sales cycles

-• Balance delivery speed with scalability
+• Need to balance delivery speed with scalability

 Impact Snapshot

-• Shipped a unified internal enablement platform foundation
+• Launched a unified internal enablement foundation

 • Improved speed and confidence in accessing sales materials